regmibinod30-bio/time_series_analysis_tem_data_published/README.md

 This dir documents abstract of already published paper, an R script and figures.
+The time series temperature data for about 30 years were analyzed using new algorithm, dynamic linear model (DEM).
+We found this algorithm useful for temporal and spatial imputation of missing data and stations.
+We recommend dynamic linear model as a useful tool for temperature change modeling particularly for the remote geographical region where temperature record is sparse.